-The Community Building and Social Change Fellowship introduces a talented, dedicated, and diverse group of Emory undergraduates to the challenges of and opportunities for building community in contemporary urban America.
-Through academic coursework, a paid intensive 12-week summer field experience, site visits, small group meetings, and public presentations, Community Building Fellows have the opportunity to see first-hand the critical role that collaboration plays in the resolution of important public problems.
-They are also given the opportunity to hone the skills needed to transform their passion for social justice into meaningful actions that revitalize communities and promote positive - and lasting - social change.
+The Community Building and Social Change (CBSC) Fellowship introduces a talented, dedicated, and diverse group of Emory undergraduates to the challenges of and opportunities for building community in contemporary urban America.
+Through academic coursework, an intensive, paid 12-week internship summer field experience, site visits, small group meetings, and public presentations, CBSC Fellows have opportunities to see firsthand the critical role that collaboration plays in the resolution of important public issues.
+They can also hone the skills needed to transform their passion for social justice into meaningful actions that revitalize communities and promote positive and lasting social change.

 The CBSC program offers up to sixteen students the opportunity to augment their degree programs with a set of academic courses and a summer practicum with a metro Atlanta community building initiative.
 Coursework begins with the history and theories of community building and social change and then examines the roles corporate, government and nonprofit sectors play in communities.

 Students next learn methods for community-based research, strategic planning, and community organizing.
 Finally, students apply these methods during the summer practicum on projects proposed by local community organizations that address a specific challenge related to health, housing and community development, the environment, or social policy.
 In partnership with community teachers and contexts, students learn to identify themes of vision, partnering, understanding, leadership, information sharing, initiative, conceptual mapping, and listening/understanding.

 Learn about the exciting collaborative community building projects that CBSC Fellows – and their predecessors, the Kenneth Cole Fellows – completed from 2002 through 2012.